 Maintaining a (relatively) healthy lifestyle is the most important and beneficial thing you can do as a University student.
 When your body if feeling its best it can perform at its best.
 Getting enough sleep, limiting caffeine intake, and eating balanced meals are cited as crucial to functioning to the best of your ability.
 In addition, taking care of your mental health is just as important.
 If you feel stressed or overwhelmed by school, make sure to take advantage of your campus’ Mental Health Services.
-You can also check out our articles on mental health, healthy living, and dealing with stress.

 Is the reward worth the risk?

 Another Her Campus article quoted eleven different women from various campuses about whether they thought study drugs were worth it and their answers were all different.
 Some of the students believed that study drugs are absolutely not worth the risk, with one quoted as saying “I refuse to use any drugs other than coffee/caffeine to stay awake or focus in order to perform better in school.
 I feel like if someone is not prescribed those drugs and they use them to get ahead academically, it’s like an indirect form of cheating.”